danez/esphome-zendure-bridge/README.md

 Once you have the MAC address, copy it — you'll need it in the main `esphome-zendure-bridge` config!

-## Troubleshooting
+## Development

-### Adding a New Device to the Zendure Bridge
+### Adding a New Device to this project

-If you want to help adding support for other Zendure devices, follow these steps to gather the necessary information.
+If you'd like to help adding support for other Zendure devices, please follow these steps to gather the necessary information.
 I do not have all the devices, so these logs help a lot when adding support for them.

 #### Steps to Add a New Device:

 1. Adjust the Configuration:
     - Use the `debug/devicescanner.yaml` file to create a BLE scanner that logs all communication from the device.
-    - First update the `debug/devicescanner.yaml` file with your WiFi credentials, the MAC address of the Zendure Device and the config for your ESP32 board:
+    - First, update the `debug/devicescanner.yaml` file with your WiFi credentials, the MAC address of the Zendure Device, and the config for your ESP32 board:
 ```yaml
 substitutions:
   mac_address: "XX:XX:XX:XX:XX:XX" # Replace with your device's MAC address